Skip to content

 They must be based on the actual requirement of personal assistance from others.

-What are the 2024 VA Aid and Attendance Income Limits?
+What is the Income Limit for VA Aid and Attendance Benefits?

 The third requirement to be eligible for Aid and Attendance is you must meet certain income and net worth limitations.

-View all VA pension benefit net worth limitations HERE.
+View the VA pension benefit net worth limitations HERE.

-What are the 2024 VA Aid and Attendance Pay Rates?
+What are the 2025 VA Aid and Attendance Rates?

 • Your countable income is how much you earn, including your Social Security benefits, investment and retirement payments, and any income your dependents receive.
 Some expenses, like non-reimbursable medical expenses (medical expenses not covered by your insurance provider), may reduce your countable income.